 Any student, faculty, or staff member may report actions and behaviors that affect the well-being and rights of all community members.
 To ensure a safe and comfortable learning and working environment for all, the college supports a see-something, say-something philosophy, without fear of retaliation.
-Students, faculty, and staff should report incidents or concerns to BFIT Security (security@bfit.edu) at 617-588-1355 or to the Director of Student Life.
-An official "incident report" is also available on the college's student conduct website.
+Students, faculty, and staff should report incidents or concerns to BFIT Security (security@bfit.edu) at 617-588-1355 or to the Assistant Dean of Students.
+An official "incident report" is available on the college's student conduct website.